activivan/mtskinapi/README.md

 #### Installing and using screen

-To run Minetest SkinAPI in the background (what you want - otherwise it would block your terminal) it's recommend to use screen.
+To run Minetest SkinAPI in the background (what you want - otherwise it would block your terminal) it's recommended to use screen.
 Screen allows you to multiplex your terminal into virtual terminals, so you can run Minetest SkinAPI in a virtual terminal.

 To install screen, type this into the command prompt: